Thank you for your interest in meeting with the Personal Insurance Federation of California.

 As a candidate for office, there are two distinct groups for you to meet.
 The first is the PIFC member companies.
 Typically these meetings are in the Sacramento office of PIFC.
 The second is the agents and employees who are politically active in your area.
 These meetings are typically in your community.

 Local insurance agents and employees are organized through two separate political action committees.
 The Personal Insurance Federation Political Action Committee (“PIFPAC”) is comprised of State Farm and Allstate agents and employees.
-The Farmers Employees and Agents Political Action Committee (“FEAPAC”) is comprised of Farmers Insurance employees and agents.
-The contributions to both PIFPAC and FEAPAC are from individuals only, with no corporate dollars from Allstate, State Farm or Farmers.
-These PACs represent the voice and grassroots presence of individual and small business owner insurance professionals across the state.
+The contributions to PIFPAC are from individuals only, with no corporate dollars from Allstate or State Farm.
+The PAC represents the voice and grassroots presence of individual and small business owner insurance professionals across the state.

 The first step of the process is to start by reviewing the Priorities section to familiarize yourself with PIFC’s key issues.
 Next, contact PIFC’s Political Department to arrange a face-to-face meeting in Sacramento by calling (916) 442-6646.

-PIFPAC and FEAPAC agents are also able to help with financial resources.
-After your meeting, encourage them to support your campaign and to contact their PIFPAC or FEAPAC representatives (Hanna Basler at PIFPAC and Michael Paiva at FEAPAC).
+PIFPAC agents are also able to help with financial resources.
+After your meeting, encourage them to support your campaign and to contact their PIFPAC representative (Matt Akin).

 In addition to meeting with insurance agents and employees, candidates will also be able to meet with representatives from the different member companies.
 These interviews will be about your stance on PIFC’s key priorities.
 This discussion will be approximately one half hour and will take place in PIFC’s conference room in Sacramento.
 These discussions are typically in depth on issues that are outlined in the Priorities section.
 If you have questions that prevent you from developing a position on these issues, we recommend you not attend a member company meeting until you have an opportunity to speak informally with one of our staff, an agent or an employee who can walk you through the issues until you are comfortable.